bdnorris/sass-only-gulp/README.md

 I've also got some Normalize from https://necolas.github.io/normalize.css/, many utilities from Foundation for Sites https://github.com/zurb/foundation-sites, and a lot of my own stuff.

+JS tasks could be extended onto this gulp file if needed.